FastReports/FastReport-Cloud-Go/docs/UpdateUserSettingsVM.md

 `func (o *UpdateUserSettingsVM) UnsetShowHiddenFilesAndFolders()`

 UnsetShowHiddenFilesAndFolders ensures that no value is present for ShowHiddenFilesAndFolders, not even an explicit nil
+### GetSubscribedNotifications

+`func (o *UpdateUserSettingsVM) GetSubscribedNotifications() []AuditType`

+GetSubscribedNotifications returns the SubscribedNotifications field if non-nil, zero value otherwise.

+### GetSubscribedNotificationsOk

+`func (o *UpdateUserSettingsVM) GetSubscribedNotificationsOk() (*[]AuditType, bool)`

+GetSubscribedNotificationsOk returns a tuple with the SubscribedNotifications field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSubscribedNotifications

+`func (o *UpdateUserSettingsVM) SetSubscribedNotifications(v []AuditType)`

+SetSubscribedNotifications sets SubscribedNotifications field to given value.

+### HasSubscribedNotifications

+`func (o *UpdateUserSettingsVM) HasSubscribedNotifications() bool`

+HasSubscribedNotifications returns a boolean if a field has been set.

+### SetSubscribedNotificationsNil

+`func (o *UpdateUserSettingsVM) SetSubscribedNotificationsNil(b bool)`

+ SetSubscribedNotificationsNil sets the value for SubscribedNotifications to be an explicit nil

+### UnsetSubscribedNotifications
+`func (o *UpdateUserSettingsVM) UnsetSubscribedNotifications()`

+UnsetSubscribedNotifications ensures that no value is present for SubscribedNotifications, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)